goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 - your plugin does not augment, alter, or interfere with combat, unless it only provides information about your own party or alliance members that is otherwise available, but represents said information differently.
+  - **Reach out to the approval team before submitting a plugin that fits the description above.** We do not accept submissions of combat plugins that were not previously communicated, as we want to avoid having people do the work of creating a submission only to have it be rejected.
   - Note that there are plugins on the repository that do not abide by this rule, but they have been grandfathered and similar plugins will not be allowed.